Left-wing nationalism: Ideology

 Left-wing nationalists typically have a socialist (democratic or authoritarian), social democratic, progressive, or societally conservative background (the conservative left) combined with a preference for nation-state sovereignty.
 Left-wing nationalists therefore strive to reduce the wealth gap in the country, retain control or nationalize public services (such as health, energy and public transport).
-Left-wing nationalist movements do not tend to advocate supremacy, however, certain forms of left-wing nationalism have adopted racialist theses favorable to a homogeneous society, with opposition to immigration.
+Left-wing nationalist movements do not tend to advocate supremacy, however, certain forms of left-wing nationalism have adopted xenophobic theses favorable to a homogeneous society, with opposition to immigration.
 It is important to emphasise that there is not just one type of left-wing nationalism: the nation can be framed in many different ways, which means that left-wing politics drawing on national identity can do so in different manners and with varying levels of inclusiveness.

 In this context, left nationalists completely or to a large extent reject neoliberalism and supranational interference.
 Left-wing nationalists want countries to decide for themselves on issues such as the economy, health and defense.